Arnica cordifolia: Description

 This is a rhizomatous perennial herb producing one or more erect stems reaching a maximum height of about 60 cm.
 It has two to four pairs of leaves on the stem, each on a long petiole.
 The leaves are heart-shaped to arrowhead-shaped and finely toothed along the edges.
 The inflorescence bears one or more daisylike flower heads 5-9 cm in width, lined with white-haired phyllaries and sometimes studded with resin glands.
 The center of each head contains golden yellow disc florets and a fringe of 10–15 bright golden ray florets approaching 3 cm in maximum length.
 The flowers usually bloom from April to June, but sometimes do so as late as September.

 The fruit is a hairy achene up to 1 cm long, not counting its off-white pappus.
 Seeds are dispersed on the wind.
 An individual plant can live 12 years, surviving periodic wildfire by resprouting from its long, slender rhizome afterward.

 The species could be confused with the similar Arnica latifolia, from which it can be distinguished by the leaves.
 The leaves of A. cordifolia are larger and heart-shaped.

+Names

+Arnica cordifolia is frequently called heartleaf arnica, but is also sometimes called leopard's bane.